galaxor/neutron/README.md

 All backends must implement the [backend interface](https://github.com/emersion/neutron/blob/master/backend/backend.go).

 Currently, only a simple memory backend is available.
 Nothing is saved on disk, everything is destroyed when the server is shut down.

+Writing a backend is just a matter of implementing the necessary functions.
+You can read the [`memory` backend](https://github.com/emersion/neutron/tree/master/backend/memory) to understand how to do that.

 ## License